Tatars in Bulgaria: Ethnonym

 In the last census (2021), 1,129 Bulgarian citizens identified as Tatars.
 The ethnonym plays the main role in Tatar self-identification.

 The Crimean Tatars (Qirim Tatarlari, Tatarlar), against the background of the impressive popularity of the term as an ethnicon in Eurasia, were the first to adopt it as an ethnonym after Genghis Khan wiped out the original Tatars.

-Due to the specificity of the Crimean Tatar ethnic genesis, other ethnonyms arc also in use; they have now lost their concrete ethnic content and are, rather, a memory, perception, pejorative name, a supplementary term, and very rarely, a group indicator: Nogay, Tat, Kazan, Kipchak, Laz, Kazakh.
-They are used as a modifier of the general ethnonym, for instance, Nogay Tarari.
+Due to the specificity of the Crimean Tatar ethnogenesis, other ethnonyms are also in use; they have now lost their concrete ethnic content and are, rather, a memory, perception, pejorative name, a supplementary term, and very rarely, a group indicator: Nogay, Tat, Kazan, Kipchak, Laz, Kazak.
+They are used as a modifier of the general ethnonym, for instance, Nogay Tatari.
 Informants have the clearest perception of the Nogay as a separate group of a distinct type of people (prominent cheekbones and inure Mongolian), dialect ("truer Tatar"), livelihood (horse-breeding), and even character.
 In fact, the most differentiated group are the Tats, the informants know who they are, and they themselves identify as such.
 Their distinction is based on their dialect.
 Informants claim that there are Kazan Tatars in Bulgaria; they are "fatter".
 They have only heard about Kipchaks.
 Laz Tatars reportedly speak a language similar to Turkish.
-The Kazakhs are perceived as a "tribe" related to the "Don Kazakhs" (Cossacks), which, however, is Muslim.
-The more prosaic version is that "Kazakh" is a "nickname": "We call a "Kazakh" someone who is headstrong, stubborn".
+The Kazaks are perceived as a "tribe" related to the "Don Kazaks" (Cossacks), which, however, is Muslim.
+The more prosaic version is that "Kazak" is a "nickname": "We call a "Kazak" someone who is headstrong, stubborn".

 Apart from the ethnic terms, Tatars are also divided into subgroups distinguished by territorial origin: Kerisler (from Kerch), Shongarlar (from Chongar), Orlular (from Or; Russian Perekop).
 There is also a subdivision of Tatars identified by a personal name - "Sora Tatari", from the name of the tribal chief and Tatar epic hero Chora Batyr (Tasheva.
 1975. pp. 2–73).

-The term Tatar çingenesi ("Tatar Gypsy") refers to a particular group of Tatar-Roma in North-East Bulgaria, who came once from Crimea.

 As regards the ethnonym as a marker of ethnicity, there are traces of internal ethnic differentiation among the Tatars as part of - and, at the same time, in opposition to their collective identity.

 The Turks and the Bulgarians have come to use the popular term "Tatar" as a stereotype (6) rather than an ethnonym.
 The influence of folklore and, later, of historical texts, is indicative in this respect.
-In Bulgarian folklore, "the Tatars" are a symbol of the strange and the unknown, and have pejorative connotations (Antonov.1995).
+In Bulgarian folklore, "the Tatars" are a symbol of the strange and the unknown, and have pejorative connotations (Antonov, 1995).
 Unlike those who do not know any Tatars in real life, those who do have a positive attitude to them.
 The negative attitude is associated with the ethnonym of the Tatars, and not with the other markers of their group identity.